A Drone Bee – Unappreciated & Misunderstood

 What Happens to Drone Bees in Winter?

 Drones are an important part of the honey bee colony.
-The major role of the drone bee is to mate with new queens.
-And their presence in the hive may have other benefits that we don’t even know yet.
+Beyond mating with new queens, their presence in the hive may have other benefits that we don’t even know yet.

 But you will get better in your search for the queen, I promise.